One Man went to Mow…

-Aspires to be: Temple Worthy, Knight of the Old Code, Debt Free before Retirement
+I aspire to be: Temple Worthy, a Knight of the Old Code, and Debt Free before Retirement

 I am an Evolutionary Geek who came up from the world of WordPerfect 5.1 and Lotus 123 macros, to Microsoft Access databases, to MS Access / VB / SQL Server Applications, to Visual Basic.Net, and, eventually, to C#.
 In the database world, I have developed SQL Server, Oracle, DB2 and Azure SQL databases and applications.

 (I also dabbled in AS/400 programming when I needed to get data for a VB screen, Java programming when the company I worked for decided to switch from MS tools to Java tools [I no longer work there], and I learned enough C++ in the late 80’s to know I NEVER want to code in C++.
 Then my wife took a couple of C++ classes as part of her Software Engineering degree and I learned C++ anyway.
 Oy Vey.)

 More recently, I have worked on everything from a greenfield Data Warehousing initiative to an ASP.Net MVC 4.0 application using the Kendo UI components from Telerik.
 [I have reluctantly concluded that I am not a front-end developer.]

-Currently, I am working in Azure SQL, Azure Data Factory, SQL Server 2017 (SSMS and SSIS mostly) and .Net 4.5 doing data warehousing; business intelligence (Excel and Power BI mostly); and BIML development (yay BIML).
+Currently, I am working in Azure SQL, Azure Data Factory, SQL Server 2017 (SSMS and SSIS mostly), and .Net 4.5 (C#) doing data warehousing; business intelligence (Excel and Power BI mostly); and BIML development (yay BIML).

 I wrote a corporate wiki about MS Team Foundation Server and its many uses.